zydz/learning-dl/try-kaggle/titanic/md/titanic-best-working-classifier.md

      1 0 0 0 0 0 1 0 0 0 1 0 1 0 1 0 1 1 0 0 0 0 0 1 0 0 0 0 1 1 0 1 0 0 0 1 0
      0 1 0 0 1 1 0 0 0 0 0 0 0 0 0 1 0 0 0 0 0 1 0 0 0 1 0 1 0 0 1 0 1 0 0 0 0
      0 1 1 1 1 1 0 1 0 0 0]

-    /usr/local/lib/python3.5/dist-packages/sklearn/svm/base.py:196: FutureWarning: The default value of gamma will change from 'auto' to 'scale' in version 0.22 to account better for unscaled features.
-Set gamma explicitly to 'auto' or 'scale' to avoid this warning.
-      "avoid this warning.", FutureWarning)